Luxury Is Evolving: Why Legacy, Not Lavishness, Will Define the Next Generation of Leaders

 Ask yourself:

-• When was the last time you admired a leader for their 14-karat gold watch… and envied their work-life balance?
+• When was the last time you admired a leader for their 14-karat gold watch… and their work-life balance?

 Lavishness is a surface-level indicator—easily mimicked, quickly outdated.
 It can impress, but does it endure?